3 Mins Read

 5. Visit Our Local Farms

 We have some wonderful local organic farms in Hong Kong- perhaps you can’t In fact, you may not know we have over 100 certified according to HK-ORC’s IFOAM based standards.
 Meeting farmers and learning more about how your food is grown is an important step in building a strong food health foundation.
 Many farms welcome weekend visitors and offer tours, workshops and the like.
-Try Zen Organic Farms, HK Perma Club and Kadoorie Farm & Botanic Garden for an inspiring weekend visit.
+Try Zen Organic Farms and Kadoorie Farm & Botanic Garden for an inspiring weekend visit.
 We also have a great roundup of kiddie-friendly farms for educational family days.

 Bonus: Grow Your Own Food